Spring 2018 CMSPT: To Be Announced

 - Completion and transfer of course units that satisfy CSU general education requirements or CSU IGETC (Intersegmental General Education Transfer Curriculum) written communication requirements.

-The SFSU Composition for Multilingual Students Placement Test (CMSPT) assesses the level of reading, writing and grammatical sklls of students who wish to complete their SFSU written requirements in the CMS Program.
+The SF State Composition for Multilingual Students Placement Test (CMSPT) assesses the level of reading, writing and grammatical skills of students who wish to complete their SF State written requirements in the CMS Program.
 The CMSPT ensures that students are placed in courses that are appropriate for their skill level.

 Who Should Take the CMSPT?

 All undergraduate and graduate students who want to fulfill their English writing requirements in the CMS program at SFSU must take the CMSPT.
 This includes:

 - Multilingual students who have been educated predominately in a language other than English.

 - Multilingual students who were enrolled in ESL classes at the last school they attended in the U.S.